UCSBCarpentry/2022-05-12-ucsb-webscraping/_episodes/06-conclusion.md

 Thanks to the defenses web servers use to protect themselves against DoS attacks and Scrapy's measure to avoid inadvertently launching such an attack, the risks of causing trouble is limited.

+> ## Ethics Discussion: Intentional precautionary measures
+>
+> Even though Scrapy's default behavior is intended to prevent Denial of Service on a website,
+> you as the user can make choices that are mindful of how you use Scrapy.
+>
+> What are some precautionary practices you can do as a Scrapy user?
+>
+> > * Avoid concentrating your webscraping into a short amount of time, so that you have longer delays between requests.
+> > * Webscrape sites during off-peak hours to help ensure that other website users may access website services.
+> {: .solution}
+>
+{: .discussion}

 ## Don't steal: Copyright and fair use